Information • Entertainment • Opinion (Since 1985)

 It seems more than passing strange that the United States, the nation with the most potential to act as an honest broker and with the ability to nudge both parties to a fair and just settlement, has for many years done neither.
 Many observers, and I include myself among them, think that for genuine progress to be made, the United States must recuse itself from future negotiations.

 The ghosts of the Mandate period, the Nakba, and subsequent unconstructive American involvement have played no small part in laying the groundwork for the spread of a self-defeating Islamic fanaticism that has extended far beyond the region.
-Self-defeating in the sense that this fanaticism has accomplished little more than give Islam and, indeed, any nationalism based on religious identity a bad name.
+Self-defeating in the sense that this fanaticism has accomplished little more than give Islam or any nationalism based on religious identity a bad name.
 Although I do not know it to be true, I suspect that Khalidi shares this pessimism.
 These are the real facts on the ground.